What kind of place is Yugawara?

-- ② Even if the onsen water feels too hot, don't cool it down with cold water.
+- ② Even if the onsen water feels too hot, don't attempt to cool it down with cold water.

 - ③ Don't put your towel into the bath water.

-- ④ If you have long hair, please do your hair up in a bun or towel so that it will not get into the bath water.
+- ④ If you have long hair, please tie your hair up in a bun or towel so that it will not get into the bath water.

 - ⑤ Bathing with swimwear on is generally not allowed unless noted.